lorenanicole/getyourvoting.guide/README.md

 ## Add a voting guide

-If you have a voting guide you would like to add, open a pull request and include:
+If you have a voting guide you would like to add, open a pull request and include the following information in the `index.html`:

 - Link to voting guide
 - Explanation if it is partisan or not